 - Get up for sunrise!
 The colours in the morning are stunning and Moab can get extremely hot in the middle of the day.

-- The river has slow moving water which needs to be taken into consideration.
+- The river has fast moving water which needs to be taken into consideration.
 If you paddle downstream to start, getting back upstream to your put-in spot, can be very difficult.
 For this reason, we suggest you organize a shuttle so you can paddle downstream all the way back to Moab where your car is waiting for you.